Creating a Better Patient User Experience for Nonprofit Websites [Part 1]

 We’ll cover everything from how patients discover your site to how you can keep them coming back for more.

-This is the first article in a seven-part series.
+This is the first article in a five-part series.
 Below, we’ll give you an overview of the strategy of improving the user experience for patients.

 Then, in the coming weeks, we’ll publish individual articles explaining each part in more detail.